HackShiv/TextFilterFuzzer/README.md

 https://github.com/HackShiv/TextFilterFuzzer/assets/107373873/27075dcc-d188-4aae-8ed5-4a0801a1abd4

+# Next steps
+- To add FUZZ option

+- To make it faster with larger wordlists

 If you find this simple tool useful or interesting.
 Do consider a star and follow on my github ;)

 # Donations ❤️